Shedward/timus/README.md

                             limit it will be terminated with 'Memory limit exceeded' error.
 Using in test action.
       -c RUN_COUNT, --run-count=RUN_COUNT
-                            Specify amount of running.
+                            Specify amount of runing.
 More runs, the more accurate the measurements
+      -l LANG, --lang=LANG  Specify compiler/language dialect.

 ###Examples:
 ####Local:
 `timus compile source.cpp` - run gcc compiler (chosen by extension of sourcefile). [it's suport gcc only yet]

-// `timus compile source.cpp -lCL++` - compile using cl instead of gcc.
+`timus compile source.cpp -lcl++` - compile using cl instead of gcc.

 `timus run -c'gnome-terminal -e {bin}' source` - run program in gnome-terminal, recompile if needed.